Hakkasan: Rankings

 The London restaurant on Hanway Place gained its first Michelin star rating in January 2003, and became the first Chinese restaurant in Britain to earn a Michelin star.
-The second restaurant opened in Mayfair also received a Michelin star in 2012, and both have kept their Michelin star as of 2019.
+The second restaurant opened in Mayfair also received a Michelin star in 2012; both lost their Michelin star in 2024.
 In the British magazine Restaurant annual global ranking of The World's 50 Best Restaurants, Hakkasan was ranked in the list from 2004 to 2009, for example, it was rated 14th in 2004, and 19th in 2008.

 The Hakkasan nightclub in Las Vegas was ranked No. 3 in the list of Top 100 clubs by DJ Magazine in 2015.
+As of the most recent edition of DJ Magazines rankings, Hakkasan placed 58th.

+Hakkasan Group

+By 2020, the Hakkasan Group had locations in North America, Europe, Asia, and Northern Africa.
+Prior to its acquisition by Tao in 2021, Hakkasan operated numerous restaurants and nightclubs, including Ling Ling, Yautacha, Searsucker, Sake no Hana, Herringbone, and Casa Calavera.
+Furthermore, the group expanded its nightlife footprint beyond the Hakkasan nightclub and operated Omnia, Level Up, Jewel, Liquid Pool Lounge, and Wet Republic.

+Around the time of Hakkasan combining with Tao, Sake no Hana, a Japanese concept, closed its London location.

 In popular culture

 The restaurant was featured in the film About A Boy.